naitik-2006/Team-Blog/interriit.md

 #### 1. Page-Level Retrieval using Jina Embeddings

-We use **Jina Embeddings-v3**, which is specifically trained for embedding generation in long-context document retrieval.
+We use Jina Embeddings-v3, which is specifically trained for embedding generation in long-context document retrieval.
+These embeddings are optimized for semantic similarity in multi-page document searches, making them well-suited for page-level retrieval.
 Given an initial query Q and a long document D with N pages, we generate query embeddings and page-level embeddings using each page’s text content.
 We then construct a FAISS index and retrieve the top-k pages relevant to the query.

 - **Integration with Pathway**: Pathway’s VectorStoreServer indexes documents by storing page-level content.
 For a long document D with N pages, a JSONL file is created, where each entry contains page text and its corresponding page number as metadata.
 The top-k pages are retrieved based on the embedding similarity between the query and page text.